Beatrice is a ‘tween. Do you remember those years? Are you ‘tween parenting?

 Remember, it is completely okay to say “no” to your child.
 They don’t need every toy, game, and latest cell phone.
 You aren’t to be their best friend.
 You are to be their parent.
 Later, when they are adults (or probably much sooner), their respect for you will lead to a lasting friendship.
 Our daughters are two of my best friends.

 Lastly, allow them to see you cry, be disappointed and make mistakes.
 We all make mistakes every day.
 For instance, I just baked a lemon meringue pie and the silly meringue shrunk and fell flat.
 Oh well.
 When I direct a youth theater production, one of the first things I tell my kids is that they will make mistakes.
 I remind them, “Barring Armagaeddon tomorrow, the sun will rise, we’ll have oxygen to breathe and we’ll all try again. ” I’m a big fan of laughing at myself and I do my best not to take myself too seriously.

 Beatrice’s father is a great example of a successful person.
 He is funny, smart, loving and tuned in to his kids without lauding things upon them.
 Her mother is the same way.
 She allows Beatrice to make mistakes and learn from them, but she keeps a watchful eye on her and her brother, Edmund.

 Now, before you stop reading this blog let me tell you something.
 Our daughters had challenges (physical and emotional) that they had to deal with just like most young people.
-They weren’t perfect by any means.
+They weren’t perfect by any means, typical tweens and teenagers, too.
 They just kept trying and so did we.
 And that’s about all any of us can do, you know?